 Health & Welfare

 - European health cards are for travellers who are ill when away from where they are resident, so are issued by whichever health system provides their cover – for a full explanation see HERE.
 UK residents apply for an EHIC (click HERE), and anyone resident in Spain applies for a Tarjeta Sanitaria Europea (for information click HERE).
-British pensioners who are resident in Tenerife and have registered an S1, however, have health cover in Spain which is provided via the UK, and so they need a UK EHIC.
-They must apply by post rather than online because they don’t live in the country which pays for their healthcare.
-Pensioners resident in Tenerife with a registered S1 can get an application forms from the Overseas Healthcare Team on 0044 191 279 0575.
+British pensioners, however, who are resident in Tenerife and have registered an S1, have their Spanish health cover funded by the UK, and so need a UK EHIC.
+S1 pensioners must apply by post rather than online because they don’t live in the country which pays for their healthcare.
+Pensioners resident in Tenerife with a registered S1 can get application forms from the Overseas Healthcare Team on 0044 191 279 0575.
 This is the number to call as well for any visitors who have lost or forgotten their EHIC (or if it has expired or been stolen) to request a Provisional Replacement Certificate.

 - To access healthcare in Spain, including how to get an S1 and register it, see the UK Government’s Dept of Health website Healthcare in Spain HERE.

-- Canaries – Patients’ Charter Law, also see page HERE
+- Canaries – Patients’ Charter Law, also see English explanation HERE

-- Domestic Violence Law, also see page HERE
+- Domestic Violence Law, also see English information HERE

 - Emergency services charge for rescue for risky sports, etc, also see page HERE